 Don’t overdo scare quotes.
 (Some inexperienced writers seem to think that every slightly unfamiliar term should be in scare quotes.)

 For quotations, use double-quote marks.
 (I may decide to use single-quote marks for a piece instead, sometimes I do, but in that case I’ll make the changes myself.)

 For a use of quote marks (or scare quotes) within a quote, use single quote marks (or double quote marks if you’re using single quote marks for quotations)

 Don’t put spaces around backward-slashes, eg. use ‘morals/ethics’ rather than ‘morals / ethics’.

-Use backward slashes in this way sparingly.
+Use backward slashes sparingly.

 Don’t overdo exclamation marks.

-Use ‘en-dashes’ (surrounded by spaces) rather than hyphens, except when hyphenating a word, eg. ‘The crowning glory of the story he liked to tell – as opposed to the story his enemies told –was that he used to be in charge of selecting which impossible thing the Queen would believe each morning’.
+Use ‘en-dashes’ (surrounded by spaces) rather than hyphens, except when hyphenating a word, eg. ‘The crowning glory of the story he liked to tell – as opposed to the story his enemies told – was that he used to be in charge of selecting which impossible thing the Queen would believe each morning’.

 The en-dash (aka ‘en-rule’) is this: ‘–’.

 And then there’s the longer em-dash (aka em-rule): ‘—’.
 Avoid the em-dash please.